Actually, there are some additional precautions that may prove worthwhile.

 "Two men will move you"?
 Well two men can easily tip most safes over into a pick-up bed.
 Bolt

 Be creative.
-Stick it in a closet with a solid core door and a deadbolt (more time, more noise).
+Stick your safe in a closet with a solid core door and a deadbolt (more time, more noise).
 If the

-closet is in a garage or utility room stick a professional looking sign on the door, ""WARNING!
+closet is in a garage or utility room stick a professional looking sign on the door like, ""WARNING!
 HIGH

 VOLTAGE, ATMOSPHERE CONTROL UNIT, NO USER SERVICEABLE PARTS INSIDE".
 Put a smoke detector on the

-ceiling directly above your safe - most of the things a bad guy does to break into a safe, (drilling into
+ceiling directly above your safe - many of the things a bad guy does to break into a safe, (drilling into

 a hard plate, grinding, cutting torch), creates smoke.
 If the smoke detector lights off we have noise and

 the bad guy doesn't know if someone is responding to it or not.
-Best guess is he leaves.
+Odds favor an exit stage left.

 Take advantage of the S&G electronic locks.
 They dramatically increase security and increase your